ekaf/wordnet-prolog/README.md

 converts the Prolog databases to comma-separated CSV files, which can be easily imported into most database systems.

-Type "make valid" or "make query" to run the SWI-prolog programs, or "make csv" to generate CSV databases.
+Type "make valid" or "make query" to run the Prolog programs, or "make csv" to generate CSV databases.